shmulikmak/twitter-bot/README.md

 ## Twitter bot

-fetching the last-day twits from "airbnb"-twitter to csv and send the file to mail
+fetching the last-day tweets from "airbnb"-twitter to csv and sends the file to an email

 ## Development server